Łapanka: History

 According to estimates, in Warsaw alone between 1942 and 1944 the Nazi łapankas claimed at least 400 victims every day, with numbers reaching several thousand on some days.
-On 19 September 1942, nearly 3,000 men and women, who had been caught in massive round-ups all over Warsaw during the previous two days, were transported by train-loads to slave labour in Nazi-Germany.
+On 19 September 1942, nearly 3,000 men and women, who had been caught in massive round-ups all over Warsaw during the previous two days, were transported by train-loads to slave labour in Nazi Germany.

 Targeted territories

 Nazi German roundup in France (rafle), Marseille January 1943.

-Such roundups as Poland's łapanka were carried out by the Germans in other occupied countries as well, particularly in northern France, although not as extensively as in Poland.
+Such roundups as Poland's łapanka were carried out by Nazi Germany in other occupied countries as well, particularly in northern France, although not as extensively as in Poland.
 The French term for this practice was rafle, applied primarily to the rounding-up of French Jews.
 In Denmark and the Netherlands, a Nazi roundup was called razzia.

 In historical terms, the razzia roundup was used in French colonial context for Muslim raids particularly to plunder and capture slaves from Western and Central Africa, also known as rezzou when practiced by the Tuareg.
 (See also: Barbary slave trade) The word was adopted from ġaziya of Algerian Arabic vernacular and later became a figurative name for any act of pillage, with its verb form razzier.
 The Soviets used similar tactics to round up middle-class Poles in the part of Poland that they occupied following the 1939 invasion of Poland.
 Men, women, and children were transported to labour camps in remote regions of the Soviet Union.

 Polish resistance

 Bydgoszcz roundup on 8 September 1939.

 In 1940, one roundup was used by Home Army secret agent Witold Pilecki to gain entry into the Auschwitz camp set up at about that time for Polish prisoners.
 There, he gathered first-hand intelligence on the camp, and organised inmate resistance.
 Pilecki deliberately went out into the street during a Warsaw roundup on 19 September 1940, and was arrested by the Nazis along with other civilians.
-Auschwitz was the main destination for the Poles from beyond the ghetto.
+Auschwitz was the main destination for the Poles from beyond the Warsaw Ghetto.
 There he organised Związek Organizacji Wojskowej (ZOW, the Military Organization Association), and in November 1940 sent its first report about the camp and the genocide being committed there to Home Army headquarters in Warsaw.